SwissLuckyFox/PokemonCommunityGameBot/README.md

 Balance and Time Needed Calculation:

   If there's insufficient funds, the bot calculates the time required to reach the desired balance based on average income.

+Auto Update System:

+  Easily update the bot to the latest version from GitHub.
+  All your tokens, credentials, and settings are automatically preserved.
+  Ball stock data is maintained across updates.
+  Automatic backups are created before each update.
+  Can be triggered via Telegram commands (!CheckUpdate, !Update) or run standalone (python update_bot.py).
+  See UPDATE_GUIDE.md for detailed instructions.